 - Maintain a proper following distance between themselves and other vehicles

-- Travel as slow as necessary to travel safely over potentially icy roads
+- Travel as slowly as necessary to travel safely over potentially icy roads

 - Check tire condition often during the winter, making sure to replace bald or worn tires

-- Not use cruise control when driving in the winter season if there is the possibility of ice.
+- Do not use cruise control when driving in the winter season if there is the possibility of ice.

-There are things drivers do that make black ice crashes more likely, and they are signs of negligence on the part of the driver.
+There are things drivers do that make black ice crashes more likely, which are signs of negligence on the driver’s part.